aregsar/aregsarblog/blog/2020/create-laravel-project-with-multiple-redis-stores/index.md

 April 18, 2020 by [Areg Sarkissian](https://aregsar.com/about)

-In this article I will show how to create a production oriented redis configuration.
+In this article I will show how to create a production oriented Redis configuration in Laravel.

 The configuration will work locally and with standard or clustered Redis servers in production.

-The configuration will use separate connections each with their own unique prefixes for session, cache , queue and application connections to distinguish between items stored for different purposes.
+The configuration will configure separate redis connections for the Laravel session, cache, queue and application.
+In development all the connections will point to the same Redis server but will distinguish between objects stored by each connection by configuring a unique prefix for each connection.

-Also the configuration with separate connections, will be ready to scale to separate Redis server instances in production for the session, cache, queue and application in the future, simply by changing the connection parameters.

-## Configuring individual redis database connections in config/database.php

-This section I will show how to configure a separate connection for each of the Redis, Session, Cache and Queue providers used in a Laravel application.
+This same configuration can be used in production using a single Redis server.
+However it allows scaling the application to use separate Redis servers by making each connection connect to a different Redis server and even by adding more connections to split the Laravel cache and/or queue into separate caches and/or queues.

+## The out of the box connection configuration

 When we create a new Laravel project, the `config/database.php` file will contain two out of the box redis connections named `default` and `cache`: